-Professor, Department of Pure and Applied Chemistry, University of Strathclyde, Glasgow, UK
+Professor and Head of Bionanotechnology and Analytical Chemistry, University of Strathclyde, UK

 A problem interdisciplinarians should tackle?
 I think every big problem the world is facing HAS to be tackled through interdisciplinary work – from climate change and poverty to earlier diagnosis and treatment of disease.
 All challenges can be addressed by bringing people with different expertise together (and actually listening to them!) rather than working in silos.